Escorted Package Includes

 Pick-up and drop-off at hotel.
 Approximate tour duration is 8 hours.

 Pick-up and drop-off at hotel.
-Tour duration is approximately 8 hours.
+Approximate tour duration is 3 hours.